 Understanding Malta Registration Costs

-Provisional Registration Fees
+Government Registration Fees

 Permanent Registration and Annual Renewal

 Once the vessel moves from provisional to permanent status, the Certificate of Malta Registry is issued.
-This certificate is renewed annually, and the renewal fee is payable each year to maintain the vessel on the register.
+Since June 2025, certificates are issued digitally, speeding delivery and eliminating the risk of physical document loss.

 Radio Licence and MMSI Allocation